Mingie98/SQL-Project-LHL/starting_with_questions.md

 ![image](https://github.com/Mingie98/SQL-Project-LHL/assets/138625460/92b173bd-feae-4fee-abb9-c5cc899f4d13)

 It is important to note however that the data is rather incomplete.
 After filtering out the NULL values from totaltransactionrevenue, we are left with only 81 rows.
 Drawing conclusion from such a small sample size, will likely be inacurate.
+Also, the highest transaction revenue city is 'not available in demo dataset' which should be considered as a NULL value and again, reflecting that the database is incomplete.